Casey Gwinn Bio

 Sarah Sherman Julien is the Executive Assistant for the Alliance.
 She provides direct support for Gael Strack and Casey Gwinn, and supports all Alliance programs.
 Sarah also manages grant applications, website updates, and conference planning for the Alliance.
 She has more than six years in managing corporate and nonprofit operations and has a background and Master’s Degree in teaching.
 Sarah worked as a Domestic Violence Prevention and Education volunteer for two years before deciding to work in this field full-time.

 Maddie Orcutt is a graduate of Middlebury College where she organized an online storytelling platform for survivors of relationship violence and sexual abuse.
 Additionally, she has conducted research around the United Nations Women, Peace, and Security Agenda.
 Maddie was selected as the 2015 Truman Scholar from Wyoming.
-She now serves as a Program Assistant for Alliance for HOPE International and supports Camp HOPE America.
+She now serves as the Camp HOPE America – California Coordinator.

 Melissa Aguiar is the Administrative Assistant for the Pathways to HOPE Project, an innovative year-round mentoring program for children exposed to domestic violence and childhood trauma.
 The Pathways project coordinates monthly STEAM activities exposing teenagers to Science, Technology, Engineering, Arts and Math to create interests in careers and develop pathways to achieve those goals.
 Melissa helps plan, coordinate and conduct the Pathways events, and she works directly with students and their families.